Dried Dates – meaning & use in Chinese cuisine

 Science & Tradition in Dialogue

-Traditional Chinese Medicine describes the red date as „blood-building, Qi-nourishing, and spirit-calming“ – three directions of action that are differentiated in modern research: the iron, B6, and folate package for blood formation, the polyphenols for anti-inflammatory effects, and the saponins and flavonoids in jujube dates for sedative effects.
-Science confirms the direction, specifies the mechanisms, and sets limits where necessary (dosage, diabetes).
+Traditional Chinese Medicine describes the red date as „blood-building, Qi-nourishing, and spirit-calming“ – three directions of action that modern research explores and differentiates in preclinical models: the iron, B6, and folate package for blood formation, the polyphenols and polysaccharides for antioxidative and hepatoprotective effects (PMID 28274443), jujuboside A for GABAergic sedation in animal models (PMID 17827733), and jujube polysaccharides for blood sugar modulating approaches in diabetes models (PMID 26639503).
+Science confirms the direction, specifies mechanisms, and sets necessary limits: all cited findings come predominantly from in vitro and animal studies.
+Clinical intervention studies in humans for most endpoints are still limited.

 Summary – The Healing Sweetness of Tradition

-Dried dates are a lesson in the wisdom of tradition: what has been used in Chinese medicinal cuisine for thousands of years as a blood tonic, spirit calmer, and Qi harmonizer is now confirmed by polyphenols, fiber, potassium, and a natural sweetness without the risks of refined sugar.
-They don’t heal anything on their own – but as a regular ingredient in soups, congees, and teas, they make a quiet, continuous contribution to health.
+Dried dates (Ziziphus jujuba) are a lesson in the encounter between tradition and research: what has been used in Chinese medicinal cuisine for thousands of years as a blood tonic, spirit calmer, and Qi harmonizer gains definition in modern phytochemistry – through polysaccharides with antioxidant activity (PMID 28274443), saponins with sedative potential in animal models (PMID 17827733), and blood sugar-modulating effects in preclinical diabetes studies (PMID 26639503).
+They do not heal anything on their own – clinical evidence in humans remains to be established for most endpoints.
+But as a regular ingredient in soups, congees, and teas, they make a quiet, continuous contribution to nutritional quality.

-At China Restaurant Yung, you’ll encounter Hóng Zǎo as part of the soul of our healing cuisine – in tonics, as a harmonizer alongside bitter herbs, and as a natural sweetness that explains why Chinese cuisine doesn’t separate pleasure and health.
+At China Restaurant Yung, you’ll encounter Hóng Zǎo as part of the soul of our healing cuisine – in tonics, as a harmonizer alongside bitter herbs, and as natural sweetness.
 Cook them long, combine them wisely, and eat them in moderation daily – that’s enough.
 More knowledge about healthy ingredients: all ingredient monographs · Health Section · Information about the restaurant.
 Related kitchen ingredients: Astragalus Root · Glehnia Root · Five-Finger Fig Root · Lotus Root · Yam Root · Goji Berries.

 FAQ